nikhilaravi/react-native-smart-scroll-view/README.md

 - Better animations....
 - Your issues/suggestions!

-##### Feel free to comment, question, create issues, submit PRs... to make this view even smarter x
+##### Feel free to comment, question, create issues, submit PRs... to make this view even smarter